Isolaee/quant/README.md

 All tests are run locally as part of the development workflow and can be integrated into CI/CD pipelines for automated validation.

+This architecture provides a scalable, maintainable, and testable foundation for cloud-native applications.
+## Technology Stack Analysis

-## Architectural Rationale
+### Architectural Rationale

 - **AWS** was selected for its robust cloud ecosystem and comprehensive tooling
 - **AWS CDK** streamlines infrastructure as code, enabling repeatable and version-controlled deployments
 - **Node.js/Express** is an industry-standard choice for lightweight, scalable API services

-This architecture provides a scalable, maintainable, and testable foundation for cloud-native applications.
-## Technology Stack Analysis

 This project leverages a modern cloud-native stack.
 Below is an analysis of the main technologies used, including their advantages and potential drawbacks: